Julian Jeanvier: Auxerre

 In July 2022, Jeanvier joined Championship club Reading on trial and took part in the club's St George's Park training camp, but was not offered a contract.
 On 18 July 2022, he joined newly-promoted Ligue 1 club Auxerre on a two-week trial and signed a one-year contract, with a one-year option, on 2 August 2022.
 Jeanvier made 24 appearances and scored one goal during a 2022–23 season in which the club suffered relegation back to Ligue 2.
 He was released when the club declined to take up the option on his contract.

 Kayserispor

 On 16 September 2023, Jeanvier returned to Turkey to sign a two-year contract with Süper Lig club Kayserispor on a free transfer.
 He made 14 appearances and scored one goal during a 2023–24 season in which the club narrowly avoided relegation.
 Either side of three months out with a medial collateral ligament problem in his left knee, Jeanvier made 14 appearances during the 2024–25 season and was released when his contract expired.
+As a result of a delayed payment of €135,000 to Jeanvier, the club was subsequently banned from participating in three transfer windows.

 Gulf United

 In late September 2025, Jeanvier signed a contract with UAE First Division League club Gulf United on a free transfer.
+He made six appearances and scored one goal prior to his unannounced departure from the club.